spaceman-dev/GFG-Must-Do-Coding-Questions/Dynamic_Programming/README.md

     Input: N = 4, arr = {1, 5, 11, 5}
     Output: YES
     Explaination: The two parts are {1, 5, 5} and {11}.

+## 14. Maximize Cut Segments (Rod Cutting):
+    Given an integer N denoting the Length of a line segment.
+You need to cut the line segment in such a way that the cut length of a line segment each time is either x , y or z.
+Here x, y, and z are integers.
+After performing all the cut operations, your total number of cut segments must be maximum.
+    Example 1:
+    Input: N = 4, x = 2, y = 1, z = 1
+    Output: 4
+    Explanation: Total length is 4, and the cut lengths are 2, 1 and 1.
+We can make maximum 4 segments each of length 1.